vansencool/NexelArena/README.md

 ## 🚀 Features

 - **Blazing Fast Performance**:
-    - We're not kidding.
-It's fast.
+    - 10 million blocks in around **400 milliseconds**.

 - **Zero Dependencies**:
     - No WorldEdit.
     - No FAWE.
-    - Nothing else.
-Just drop it in.
+    - Just drop it in.

-- **Async Pasting**:
+- **Async Pasting & Saving**:
-    - **Fully** asynchronous schematic pasting.
+    - **Fully** asynchronous schematic pasting and saving.
-    - No lag, even during large arena resets.
+    - No lag, even during large arena resets/saves.

 ---

 ## 📦 Installation

-1. Compile the NexelArena plugin (Plugin will be published soon.)
+1. Download the NexelArena plugin.
 2. Drop it into your server's `/plugins/` folder.
 3. Restart your server (you can reload as well, though not really recommended).